 How to Safely Approach a Deaf Dog

 Owners of deaf dogs should take some special precautions for safety.
 It’s easier to startle a dog who cannot hear a person approaching than it is to startle a dog who can hear footsteps, crinkling clothing, and breathing.

 Owners should make every effort not to surprise the dog with their presence.
-They should approach the dog in his range of vision - not from behind.
-People should be careful when waking up the dog from a deep slumber and gently shake the dog’s mat or bed instead of suddenly touching the sleeping dog.
-It’s helpful to practice shaking the dog’s bed gently and giving him treats when the dog is awake on the bed before trying this with a napping dog – that will minimize the disruption and give the dog a positive association (treats!) with someone gently tugging on his bed.
+They should approach the dog in their range of vision - not from behind.
+People should be careful when waking a dog up from a deep slumber and gently shake the dog’s mat or bed instead of suddenly touching them.
+It’s helpful to practice shaking a dog’s bed gently and giving them treats when the dog is awake instead of while they're napping – that will minimize the disruption and give the dog a positive association (treats!) with someone gently tugging on their bed.

-Owners should also educate all visitors so that houseguests know the appropriate protocol to not startle the dog.
-Owners may also consider putting a “deaf” patch on their dog’s leash or collar or using another indicator, such as a collar tag or bandana, to alert anyone near the dog at home or in public.
+Owners should also educate all visitors, so that houseguests know the appropriate protocol to avoid startling the dog.
+Owners should also consider putting a “deaf” patch on their dog’s leash or using another indicator, such as a collar tag or bandana, to alert anyone near the dog at home or in public.

 Take some of the stress out of pet ownership with Accident & Illness Coverage from AKC Pet Insurance (underwritten by Independence American Insurance Company).
 Our pet insurance plans are designed to be there when you need them, allowing you to focus more on the health of your pet and less on costly veterinary bills.